amphp/parallel/docs/index.md

 ---
-title: Parallel
+title: Parallel processing for PHP
 permalink: /
 ---
-**True parallel processing using multiple processes or native threads for concurrent PHP code execution, *without* blocking, no extensions required.**
+This package provides *true parallel processing* for PHP using multiple processes or native threads, *without blocking and no extensions required*.

 ## Installation